DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/spiderpool/install/ofed_driver.md

-# 安装 Nvidia OFED 驱动
+# Install Nvidia OFED Driver

-本文将介绍如何通过以 Kubernetes 和 手动 的方式在节点安装英伟达 OFED 驱动.
+This article will describe how to install the Nvidia OFED driver on nodes through Kubernetes and manually.

-## 环境检查
+## Environment Check

-- 请确保主机具备 Mellanox 系列网卡，可通过在主机终端执行以下命令确认:
+- Please ensure that the host has Mellanox series network cards by executing the following command in the host terminal:

     ```shell
     $ lspci -nn | grep Eth | grep Mellanox